 Winter driving will be a new experience for many expats.
 Cars in Switzerland are often equipped with snow tyres, but in areas with heavy snow, drivers may have to chain their tyres.
 Signs warn drivers in advance when this is the case.
 The authorities may also close some roads during heavy snowfalls, especially mountain passes.

-Expats will need to get a Swiss driver's licence after 12 months of living in the country and depending on the country they're from, may have to take a driving test.
+Expats will need to get a Swiss driver's licence after 12 months of living in the country and depending on the country they're from, may have to take a local driving test.

 Air travel in Switzerland